Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Compared with SPY (478 days) in the period of the last 3 years, the maximum days below previous high of 624 days is greater, thus worse.
+• During the last 3 years, the maximum days below previous high is 526 days, which is greater, thus worse than the value of 488 days from the benchmark.

 AveDuration: